babaisflag/ctf/[210813-16] ReallyAwesomeCTF 2021/README.md

 ![image](https://user-images.githubusercontent.com/11196638/129656150-fd846a32-9e41-4149-bca7-b2036dcab9b4.png)

 and it worked!
-According to the sequential flow, it is impossible to have `edx` to be 0 at that point, but it somehow was.
-Stepping through it, however, still made `edx` 1.
+According to the sequential flow, it's impossible to have `dl` to be 0 at that point, but it somehow was.
+Stepping through it, however, still set `dl` to 1.
 The reason the previous key was incorrect was that I should have set `eax` to 0 right after `IsDebuggerPresent`, because it stores that result and uses it later to compute the license key.
 Well, we now got it working, so we can get the flag.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11196638/129656797-fd197327-7f9a-463d-a4b8-9bac4b7192dc.png"/>
 </p>
-<p align="center">The license key.</p>
+<p align="center"><i>The license key.</i></p>

 We can check its validity by putting it through our Really Awesome Console Application: